Build a Strategy for Password Management

 Effective password management in practice

-A strong and secure password management policy can be a challenge for organisations of any scale.
+A strong and secure password management policy can be a challenge for organizations of any scale.
 Defined, research-driven password management policies represent half the battle, but true success lies in the execution.
 For example, by giving their end-users just one set of credentials to remember, Envision Healthcare nearly eliminated all password resets for their IT admins—a problem that previously cost them $100K annually.

-Implementing a cloud-based IAM password management strategy is straightforward.
+Implementing a cloud based IAM password management strategy is straightforward.
 With Okta, you’re up and running on day one, with every app and program you use to work instantly available as all the heavy lifting has already been taken care of.
 The process is as simple as adding your apps, adding your users and then launching.